 Search terms people used to find this page:

-- required gas for 2000 toyota tundra
+- what octane gas to use for 2018 tundra

 Yes — we know you bought a truck.
 You didn’t buy it to save gas.
 You bought it to do stuff.
 We get it.